phospodka/bunny-cannon/README.md

                         method that defines how to format, replace, etc defails of the message input file.
-Defaults to `formatter.py` in the working directory -m FILE, --message FILE
+Defaults to `formatter.py` in the working directory -H HOST, --host HOST  Rabbitmq hostname to connect to.
+Defaults to `localhost`
+  -m FILE, --message FILE
                         Filename that holds message template to launch.
                         Defaults to `message.json`
-  -o HOST, --host HOST  Rabbitmq hostname to connect to.
-Defaults to
-                        `localhost`
-  -p PORT, --port PORT  Rabbitmq port to connect to.
-Defaults to `5672` -P PASSWORD, --password PASSWORD
+  -p PASSWORD, --password PASSWORD
                         Rabbitmq password to connect with.
-Defaults to `guest` -r KEY, --routing_key KEY
+Defaults to `guest` -P PORT, --port PORT  Rabbitmq port to connect to.
+Defaults to `5672` -r KEY, --routing_key KEY
                         Routing key to mark message with -u USERNAME, --username USERNAME